patternfly/patternfly-react/packages/react-core/src/components/Tabs/examples/Tabs.md

 ### Default

-The Tooltip component can also be passed in directly to the `tooltip` prop on the Tab component.
+When passing in a Tooltip component to the Tab component, the Tooltip can also be passed in directly to the `tooltip` prop.

 ```js
 import React from 'react';